Plan in Advance What to Collect

 around the house or office, don't waste your time reading this.
 Just go to eBay, Amazon or your local Ty retailer and buy a few

-Beanies or Boos that appeal to you.
+Beanies, Boos or Teeny Tys that appeal to you.
 If you believe you might make a profit "investing" in beanies, go directly to your toilet and flush

 a hundred dollar bill.
-Focus intently as your money flows down the drain.
+Focus intently as your money swirls down the drain.
 Now flush another hundred dollar bill.
 This is

 a learning experience.
 If you tend to be stubborn, flush a third hundred dollar bill.
 You just replicated the Beanie investing